Republican insurgency in Afghanistan: Islamic Republic of Afghanistan and anti-Taliban militias

 Prior to the fall of Kabul, Panjshiris began moving military equipment from surrounding areas, including helicopters and armored vehicles, into Panjshir Province.
 There, they were joined by Afghan National Army commanders and soldiers, including commandos, ex-Mujahideen who had previously served Ahmad Massoud's late father, Ahmad Shah Massoud, and other anti-Taliban activists.
 Most of them regrouped at Baghlan Province's Andarab District before moving to Panjshir after making their escape from Kunduz, Badakhshan, Takhar, and Baghlan.
 According to a Russian estimate, the disparate Anti-Taliban forces had approximately 7,000 personnel under arms as of mid August 2021.
 Other estimates place this number as low as 2,000, though Saleh himself claims 10,000 men under arms.
 By 22 August 2021, Ahmad Massoud claimed to have gathered about 9,000 fighters and at least a "handful of armoured humvees" in the valley.

-The republican forces in Panjshir organized as National Resistance Front of Afghanistan (NRF).
+The resistance forces in Panjshir organized as National Resistance Front (NRF).
 Within the NRF, there were differences between the forces loyal to Saleh and those loyal to Ahmad Massoud, as the former is hardcore anti-Taliban and anti-Pakistani, whereas the latter maintained good relations with Pakistan which was supportive of the Taliban.
 As a result, Massoud was more willing to negotiate with the Taliban.
 By 22 August, the resistance also confirmed that several local militias had begun to fight the Taliban on their own, independent of the Panjshir-based forces.
-According to Yasin Zia, the resistance has already secured access to five helicopters formerly used by the Afghan military.
+According to Yasin Zia, the resistance had already secured access to five helicopters formerly used by the Afghan military.
 The NRF was greatly weakened by the fall of most of Panjshir to Taliban troops in September 2021, though the group continued to operate and expanded its activity across northern Afghanistan over the next months.
 By April 2022, the NRF was estimated to field a few thousand fighters, split into several branches such as the Andarab Resistance Front.
 By 2024, the NRF had expanded its operations and included members of several different ethnic groups, though its center of operations remained northern Afghanistan.

 Other pro-republican insurgent groups emerged after the fall of Panjshir.
 These included the "Ahmad Khan Samangani Front", Afghanistan Freedom Front (AFF), "Afghanistan Islamic National & Liberation Movement", the "High Council of National Resistance", the "Freedom Corps", "Liberation Front of Afghanistan", "Soldiers of Hazaristan", the "Freedom and Democracy Front", the "Wolf Unit", "National Front for Free Afghanistan", "Turkestan Freedom Tigers", and "Afghan United Front" (AUF) under Sami Sadat.
 By 2024, the AFF had become the most important republican rebel group aside of the NRF; the two groups coordinated their operations.